siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-azure/overview.md

 # Azure DevOps - Overview

 The Azure DevOps (formerly *Microsoft Team Foundation Server or TFS*) plug-in provides for integration with an Azure DevOps server.
-This plug-in imports work items, commits, pull requests and deployment data from an Azure DevOps server and saves them as UrbanCode Velocity issues.
-Data between the Azure DevOps server and the UrbanCode Velocity server is synchronized every five minutes.
+This plug-in imports work items, commits, pull requests and deployment data from an Azure DevOps server and saves them as DevOps Velocity issues.
+Data between the Azure DevOps server and the DevOps Velocity server is synchronized every five minutes.

 ## Compatibility

-Must be running UrbanCode Velocity version 1.2.1 and later to use the plug-in.
+Must be running DevOps Velocity version 1.2.1 and later to use the plug-in.

 ## Versions

 There is no install process for this plug-in.
-The Azure DevOps plug-in is identified to UrbanCode Velocity as a value stream integration.
-UrbanCode Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
+The Azure DevOps plug-in is identified to DevOps Velocity as a value stream integration.
+DevOps Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-azure/tags).

 ## History